windytan/redsea/README.md

         -l       print groups in long format
-        -s       print groups in short format (default) -t       print an ISO timestamp before each group FREQ     station frequency in Hz, can be SI prefixed (e.g. 94.0M)
+        -s       print groups in short format (default) -t       print an ISO timestamp before each group FREQ     station frequency in Hz, can be SI suffixed (e.g. 94.0M)

 Licensing
 ---------